OskarGauffin/pvda/README.md

 ![Summary console output](vignettes/summary_console_printout.png)

-The output object contains summary counts, disproportionality point and interval estimates.
 To extract the results in a data frame, access "da_df" as a list object:

 ``` r